 8. Two intro paragraphs which should be broken down to one.

-To identify general user’s needs, there were created personas of a codebar.io student and a coach.
-After analysis of each persona and their pain points, we figured major attributes that have to be addressed and reflected on the site.
+To understand more about user needs, I interviewed a number of current codebar attendees, as well as potential target users.
+After analysis of the interviews, I created personas of a codebar.io student and a coach.
+Such exercise helped me to identify major attributes that have to be addressed and reflected on the site.

-Based on created personas, we developed scenarios and storyboards for them, when accessing codebar.io from different devices and in different environments.
+Based on the personas, we developed scenarios and storyboards for them, when accessing codebar.io from different devices and in different environments.

-Based on codebar.io personas’ interests, lifestyle and device choices, there were created 2 user journeys:
+Based on codebar.io personas’ interests, lifestyle and device choices, 2 user journeys were created:

-1. for the first time user that would normally land on page either through Google search or referral;
+1. For the first-time user who would normally land on the page either through Google search or referral;

-Scenarios and user journeys helped to identify using which device and at which point of user experience students and coaches would access codebar.io.
+Scenarios and user journeys helped to identify users’ point of access to codebar.io and device type they would use.
 The findings helped us to create wireframes with key points that have to be present per screen on different devices.

 Mobile design for a non-signed up user starts with the events dashboard on the first screen.
 Upon sign up, the user can easily navigate a 4 tab bottom menu with the events dashboard, online courses guideline, user profile and a host tab.
-Event’s dashboard in a vertical timeline form is easy to navigate.
-Event’s details with the time, date, address, and attendants, are also easily accessible upon click on the event.
+Events dashboard in a vertical timeline form is easy to navigate.
+Events details with the time, date, address, and attendees, are also easily accessible upon click on the event.

-Desktop website is being most often visited during the classes to access the online course guide, as well as to browse and RSVP for the events.
-The homepage, providing the About info and suggesting to sign up, is followed by the events dashboard with the calendar and cities as a secondary tab to sort the events by.
+The desktop website is most often visited during the classes to access the online course guide, as well as to browse and RSVP for the events.
+The homepage, providing the About info and sign up call to action, is followed by the events dashboard with the calendar and cities as a secondary tab to sort the events by.

 Final stage mockups for desktop and mobile views: